Where: York Street Park

 Now in it’s 15th year, the Icefest in Yorkville has become one of the coolest winter traditions in Toronto.
 Ice sculptures line up the neighbourhood, showing off just how beautiful the cold and winter can be.
 Also on hand each year is live ice carving so you can marvel at how blocks of ice turn into artful masterpieces.

 In past years, you could walk through an icy forest of trees, next to ice woodland animals, giant snowflakes and castles.
 You can also warm up with some maple syrup taffy and, of course, indulge in some hot chocolate.

 Where: West Island, Ontario Place

 Ontario Place is another spot in the city that you may think is just fun in the summer but you’d be remiss not to check out the Winter Light Exhibition on the west island this season!
-18 pieces by local and international artists are on display, showing off light, temperature and ice in this season’s theme, Disruptive Engagement.
+Many pieces by local and international artists will be on display, showing off light, temperature and ice in this season’s theme, Cocoon / to Cocoon.

-Some installations are interactive (go on and give a hug to the Warm Hug piece and see it light up!), some are meant to mesmerize (the multi-dimensional Obscura will likely take up a lot of photos on your phone), and some aim to capture warmth (the glow from the Greenhouse installation will do the trick!).
+Some installations are interactive, some are meant to mesmerize, and some aim to capture warmth.
 No matter which installation you stumble across, it’ll get your artsy vibe on and make you appreciate those dark winter nights.